TristanvanLeeuwen/IP_and_Im_Lectures/_sources/ip_function_spaces.md

 * Express the inverse of $K$ as multiplication with a filter $\widehat{h}$ (in the Fourier domain).
 How does ill-posed manifest itself here and how does it depend on $T$ ?

-We define a regularised filter (in the Fourier domain) by *bandlimitation*:
+We define a regularized filter (in the Fourier domain) by *band limitation*:

 $$\widehat{h}_{\alpha}(\xi) = \begin{cases} \widehat{h}(\xi) & \text{for} & |\xi|\leq \alpha^{-1} \\ 0 & \text{for} &|\xi| > \alpha^{-1}\end{cases}.$$